kubakubakuba/webeval/README.md

 Write a program that loads 2 values from memory starting at the adress 0x400 into two registers (a0 and a1).
 Then add the values in a0 and a1, and store the result in a2.
-Save the result in memory after the two values that were loaded.
+Save the result in memory after the two values that were loaded (0x408).
 '''

 [arguments]